Gohar Zaman

 Gohar Zaman (born 15 December 1979) is a Pakistani football manager and former footballer who played as a forward.

 Early life

 Zaman was born on 15 December 1979 in Faqeerabad, Peshawar.
 He graduated with Master of Arts in Urdu literature at the Peshawar University.
 Zaman started playing football in his school days, joining Frontiers Scouts club at the age of 10 in 1989.

 Club career

 In 1994, Zaman played the Lifebuoy Trophy with Abbottabad based Youth League FC, where his team clinched the title.
-Following his performane, he was scouted and included in WAPDA.
+Following his performance, he was scouted and included in WAPDA.

 Zaman joined National Football Championship departmental side Allied Bank in 1995, winning the first title in 1997, and then consecutively in 1999 and 2000.
 He also won the National Football Challenge Cup four times with Allied Bank, winning in 1996, 1998, 1999 and 2002.
 Zaman's career came to an end in 2002, when Allied Bank abolished their football team.